-- A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Studies.
+- A completed application, along with a non-refundable application fee, submitted online through the Office of Graduate Admissions.

 - A personal statement, 1 to 2 pages total, double-spaced.
 The statement should cover: (a) the courses you hope to enroll in and your reasoning behind selecting those particular courses, (b) your relevant experience and background, (c) your preparedness for completing graduate-level coursework, and (d) anything else you think is important for us to know.
 If you believe your academic record does not reflect your potential to perform well as a non-degree-seeking graduate student, please provide an explanation.

 - Copies of transcript(s) from undergraduate and graduate institution(s) you have attended.
 Applicants may attach a scanned version of their official transcripts to the online application.